IBM/kube101/workshop/Lab1/README.md

 # Lab 1.
 Set up and deploy your first application

-Learn how to deploy an application to a Kubernetes cluster hosted within the IBM Container Service.
+Learn how to deploy an application to a Kubernetes cluster hosted within the IBM Cloud Kubernetes Service.

-# 0. Install Prerequisite CLIs and Provision a Kubernetes Cluster
+## 1. Install prerequisite CLIs and provision a Kubernetes cluster

 If you haven't already:
 1. Install the IBM Cloud CLIs and login, as described in [Lab 0](../Lab0/README.md).